marcosegborges/ffmpeg/readme.md

 ![Gif HD](std_vs_hd_gif.png?raw=true)

-> Let me know if there's anything I can explain in more detail, but don't ask me for help installing things, just google it!
+> Let me know if there is anything I can explain in more detail, but do not ask me for help to install  things.
+Just google it!

 # How to create a video from images with FFmpeg